Jsfain/SDCard/Modules/Disk/SD_Card/README.md

 none

 NOTES:
 The R1 response is a set of flags occupying bits 0 to 6 of the returned byte.
-Bit 7 is reserved and should be 0 when returned by the SD card, however, sd_getR1() will set this bit to R1_TIMEOUT, indicating the SD card did not return a response in an acceptable amount of time.
+Bit 7 is reserved and should be 0 when returned by the SD card, however, SD_GetR1() will set this bit to R1_TIMEOUT, indicating the SD card did not return a response in an acceptable amount of time.
 The OUT_OF_IDLE state is used to indicate no errors and the card is not in the idle state (i.e. it has been successfully initialized).
 During initialization, the card should be in the idle state and no error means only the IN_IDLE_STATE flag is set.

 ******************************************

-void sd_printInitResponse(uint32_t err);
+void SD_PrintInitError(uint32_t err);

 DESCRIPTION:
-Prints the initialization error response flags returned by sd_SPI_Mode_Init().
+Prints the initialization error response flags returned by SD_InitializeSPImode().
 This function does not print the R1 response portion of the initialization response.

 ARGUMENT:
-uint32_t initialization response returned by the response of sd_SPI_Mode_Init()
+uint32_t initialization response returned by the response of SD_InitializeSPImode()

 RETURNS:
 none

 NOTES:
-The sd_SPI_Mode_Init() response includes the most recent R1 response.
-The R1 portion of the response will not be printed by this function and should be passed to sd_printR1() instead.
+The SD_InitializeSPImode() response includes the most recent R1 response.
+The R1 portion of the response will not be printed by this function and should be passed to SD_PrintR1() instead.